Imnotsure-YT/Orca-Bot/README.md

 For MacOS, I followed the following instructions:

 1. Run `nano ~/.zshrc` on your system terminal.
 This may differ depending on your Mac version/hardware.
 Other systems may use `nano ~/.bashrc`.
-2. Edit the zshrc file in the nano editor: `export discord_api = [Your bot token]`, `export openai_api = [Your openai token]` Replace [Your openai token] and [Your variable name] appropriately.
+2. Edit the zshrc file in the nano editor:

+`export discord_api = [Your bot token]`

+`export openai_api = [Your openai token]`

+Replace [Your openai token] and [Your variable name] appropriately.
 Remember to use the line break character `\` if your variable name is too long.
 Otherwise, you will get a 'bad assignment' error.
 3. exit by pressing `CTRL + X` and `ENTER`.
 4. Run `source ~/.zshrc` on your system terminal.
 This saves ~/.zshrc.
 If it works, the terminal will enter a new line.